sed-group/sed-backend/README.md

 # Development

+## Module development
+When creating a new module for the SED Lab backend, there are a few things that are good to be aware of.

+### Step 1: Create an application description
+Go to `applications.json` in the root directory of the SED-Backend project.
+Here you'll see a JSON list of all applications currently implemented into the backend.
+Note that each application has a "key" (e.g. the EF-M module has the key "MOD.EFM").
+Create a key for your project, and follow the convention of the existing modules to create a description of your module.
+The `href_api` should have the same value as your API-prefix (remember this in the next sections).

+### Step 2: Create an application module
+Go to the folder `apps/` in the SED-backend catalogue.
+Here you will find every currently integrated module.
+Create a folder here with the name of your application module.
+This folder will contain ALL of your code (with only a few exceptions).
+This means that you shouldn't ever have to change or add code to other modules, as it is important that they remain unchanged for compatibility purposes.
+All application modules have the same package structure, as seen in the later chapter of this readme, called "Package structure".

+### Step 3: Adding your module API to the backend API
+There is one file outside of your own module that needs to be appended to make your module API accessible, and that is `main_router.py` in the root directory of the project.
+This contains references to each application API (routers).
+Look at how other sub-routers have been implemented (e.g. Core and DIFAM), and implement your own sub-router in the same way.
+Remember to add an API-prefix (same as the one written in step 1), a tag, and the security dependency "verify_token" (this forces the user to be logged in if he/she wants to use your API).

+### Step 4: The database
+Unless your module for some reason requires it, all modules use the same database.
+A connection to this database can be gained through `apps.core.db.get_connection()` This is typically done in the implementation layer, see the section about package structure below.
+Secondly, to avoid complexity and variation between modules, all interactions with the database are done so using "Prepared statement" calls, rather than using an ORM.
+Thus, database requests can either be written manually (e.g. ``SELECT username FROM `users` WHERE `id`=?``) or you can use some abstraction layer (e.g. the one provided in `libs.mysqlutils`).
+Examples of abstracted SQL requests can be found in any `storage.py`-file in the core application module `apps.core` (e.g. `apps.core.projects.storage`)

 ## Package structure
 It is important that we are consistent when developing packages, such that 1) problems can easily be identified, 2) each component of the code-base can easily be navigated, 3) prevent degradation of code over time.
 Th that end, packages are suggested to comply to the following structure: